-All The 'Predator' Movies Ranked: From 'Prey' To 'Requiem'
+All the 'Predator' Movies Ranked: From 'Prey' to 'Requiem'

 7. Aliens vs. Predator: Requiem

 No surprises here.
-Despite raking in a bewildering $130 million at the box office, Aliens vs. Predator: Requiem is a bad movie.
-Not even a bad-good movie, a flat out bad one.
-The plot is completely incoherent, the characters are two-dimensional and it completely misunderstands why Predator, as a series and a cultural artefact, matters so much to so many people.
+Despite raking in a bewildering $130 million at the box office, Aliens vs. Predator: Requiem, from 2007, is a bad movie.
+Not even a bad-good movie, a flat-out bad one.
+The plot is completely incoherent, the characters are two-dimensional and it completely misunderstands why Predator, as a series and a cultural artifact, matters so much to so many people.

 6. The Predator